samtalks/how-tos/README.md

   * If you don't have the files `id_rsa` and `id_rsa.pub` in this folder, create them by `$ ssh-keygen -t rsa -C "YOU@YOUR-DOMAIN.com"`.
 When prompted for passphrase, hit enter for to *not* set a password.
 You should then see your key fingerprint (looks like a long MAC Address) and your key's randomart image.
   * Copy the public key from here `$ cat ~/.ssh/id_rsa.pub`.
   * In DigitalOcean, go to "SSH Keys" in the left panel and "Add SSH Key".
-  * Paste the key in and give your key a name (something like your first name and last initial).
+  * Paste the key in and give your key a name (something like your first name and hostname).

 2. With your SSH added to DO, you can now setup your Droplet.
   * "CREATE" a new droplet.